Drava

 The Drava or Drave (Drau, /de/; Drava /sl/; Drava /sh/; Dráva /hu/; Drava /it/), historically known as the Dravis or Dravus, is a river in southern Central Europe.
 With a length of 710 km (441 miles), or 724 km (450 miles), if the length of its Sextner Bach source is added, it is the fifth or sixth longest tributary of the Danube, after the Tisza, Sava, Prut, Mureș and likely Siret.
 The Drava drains an area of about 40,154 square kilometers (15,504 sq. mi.).
-Its mean annual discharge is seasonally 500 m³ (650 cu. yd.) per second) to 670 m³ (880 cu. yd.) per second.
+Its mean annual discharge is seasonally 500 m³ (650 cu. yd.) per second to 670 m³ (880 cu. yd.) per second.
 Its source is near the market town of Innichen, in the Puster Valley of South Tyrol, Italy.
-The river flows eastwards through East Tyrol and Carinthia in Austria into the Styria region of Slovenia.
+The river flows eastward through East Tyrol and Carinthia in Austria into the Styria region of Slovenia.
 It then turns southeast, passing through northern Croatia and, after merging with its main tributary the Mur, forms most of the border between Croatia and Hungary, before it joins the Danube near Osijek, in Croatia.